2nd Cavalry Division "Emanuele Filiberto Testa di Ferro": World War II

-In March 1941 the division had to transfer its 2nd Fast Artillery Regiment with the II and III motorized groups to Libya, where they were used to reform the 17th Infantry Division "Pavia"'s 26th Artillery Regiment, which had been destroyed by British forces during the Battle of Beda Fomm on 6–7 February 1941.
-The division participated in the Invasion of Yugoslavia and returned to its garrison in Bologna in July 1941.
-On 23 June the division lost its last artillery group, which was transferred to the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta" to form an artillery regiment for the latter division's upcoming deployment to the Eastern front.
+In March 1941 the division had to transfer its 2nd Fast Artillery Regiment "Emanuele Filiberto Testa di Ferro" with the II and III motorized groups to Libya, where it was assigned to the German 90th Light Infantry Division.
+The 2nd Cavalry Division participated in the Invasion of Yugoslavia and returned to its garrison in Bologna in July 1941.
+On 23 June the division lost its last artillery group, which was transferred to the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta" to form a horse artillery regiment for the latter division's upcoming deployment to the Eastern front.
 On 20 January 1942 the division also had to cede the 6th Bersaglieri Regiment to the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta", which had been bled dry in the Soviet Union.
 As replacement the division received the 1st Bersaglieri Regiment.

 134th Armored Division "Emanuele Filiberto Testa di Ferro"

-On 10 March 1942 the Regiment "Lancieri di Firenze" (9th) left the division and was sent to Albania.
-As replacement the division received the Regiment "Piemonte Reale Cavalleria" (2nd).
+On 10 March 1942 the Regiment "Lancieri di Firenze" left the division and was sent to Albania.
+As replacement the division received the Regiment "Piemonte Reale Cavalleria".
 On 1 May 1942 the division was renamed as 134th Armored Division "Emanuele Filiberto Testa di Ferro".
-The division consisted of the Armored Regiment "Lancieri Vittorio Emanuele II" (10th), 134th Armored Artillery Regiment and the XXXV Mixed Engineer Battalion.
-On 19 June 1942 the Regiment "Lancieri di Montebello" (8th) joined the division as its armored reconnaissance regiment.
+The division consisted of the Armored Regiment "Lancieri Vittorio Emanuele II", 134th Motorized Artillery Regiment and the XXXV Mixed Engineer Battalion.
+On 19 June 1942 the Regiment "Lancieri di Montebello" joined the division as its armored reconnaissance regiment.
 However already on 1 August the division returned to its old designation and lost the regiments "Lancieri di Montebello" and "Lancieri Vittorio Emanuele II".
-As replacements the division received the cavalry regiments Regiment "Nizza Cavalleria" (1st), Regiment "Piemonte Reale Cavalleria" (2nd), and Regiment "Genova Cavalleria" (4th).
+As replacements the division received the cavalry regiments Regiment "Nizza Cavalleria", Regiment "Piemonte Reale Cavalleria", and Regiment "Genova Cavalleria".
 The division returned to Yugoslavia in October 1942.